Thursday, October 3, 2024

 And the greater things seem insignificant in the eye of the mighty.

-I asked if there was a photo of a Landcruiser in the Saudi desert at night and slapped a text that went that went - we had nothing to do with it, it was all because of you (the consumer) and went on profusely thanking Toyota Landcruiser owners for their loyalty, good taste, faith etc, etc.
+I asked if there was a photo of a Landcruiser in the Saudi desert at night and slapped a text that went - we had nothing to do with it, it was all because of you (the consumer) and went on profusely thanking Toyota Landcruiser owners for their loyalty, good taste, faith etc, etc.

 To say that the ad took the kingdom by storm the next day was selling it short.
 The GMC campaign was simply not talked about while every Saudi was congratulating themselves for picking a Landcruiser.
-Maybe, it today's world this might be an "award-winning" ad.
+Maybe, in today's world this might be an "award-winning" ad.
 But who cares?
 The end clients loved it, felt pride in it, of course it does not hurt that the agency client (Toyota) approved it swiftly and was also incredibly pleased with it.

 But this is what is happening these days - every other ad is thought of as an award-winning contestant rather than one aimed at the end client, who will buy, take pride, be faithful to the brand, and hopefully will propagate by word of mouth to people he/she knows or cares about.
 Because awards should not be the aim of an ad, or any ad campaign.
 Sure, if it does produce awards so much the better, but focusing solely on ads above the precedence of targeting the consumer is truly like putting the cart before the horse.